The Carpenters: Carpenters and A Song for You

 The Carpenters had a string of hit singles and albums through the early 1970s.
 Their 1971 song "For All We Know" was recorded the previous year by members of the pop group Bread for a wedding scene in the movie Lovers and Other Strangers.
 Richard saw the song's potential for the Carpenters and recorded it in the autumn of 1970.
 The track became the duo's third gold single, and later won an Oscar for "Best Original Song".
-On March 16, 1971, the duo received 2 Grammy Awards, winning for Best New Artist and Best Contemporary Performance by a Duo, Group or Chorus.
+On March 16, 1971, the duo received two Grammy Awards, winning for Best New Artist and Best Contemporary Performance by a Duo, Group or Chorus.

 The duo's fourth gold single, "Rainy Days and Mondays", became Williams' and Nichols' second major single with the Carpenters.
 The demo was written by Williams about his mother, which led to the line, "Talking to myself and feeling old".
 Richard rearranged the song to include a saxophone solo, played by Bob Messenger.
 The single peaked at No. 2 on the Billboard Hot 100.

 "Superstar", written by Bonnie Bramlett and Leon Russell, became the duo's next hit.
 The song had originally appeared on Joe Cocker's 1970 album Mad Dogs & Englishmen, sung by Rita Coolidge.
-Karen was familiar with the album, but Richard first heard the song when it was covered by Bette Midler on The Tonight Show, and realised its potential as a Carpenters hit.
+Karen was familiar with the album, but Richard first heard the song when it was covered by Bette Midler on The Tonight Show, and realized its potential as a Carpenters hit.
 The duo changed the line "I can hardly wait to sleep with you again" to "... to be with you again", as they knew the former would not be played on Top 40 radio.
 The single sold a million copies, attaining gold status, and became the Carpenters' third No. 2 single on the Billboard Hot 100 (this time held off the top spot by Rod Stewart's "Maggie May" / "Reason to Believe").
-On May 14, 1971, the Carpenters performed a sell-out show at Carnegie Hall, and they released their third album, Carpenters the same day.
-It became one of their best sellers, earning RIAA certification for platinum four times, and rising to No. 2 on Billboard's pop album chart for two weeks (behind Carole King's Tapestry) with over a million pre-sales orders.
+On May 14, 1971, the Carpenters performed a sell-out show at Carnegie Hall, and they released their third album, Carpenters, the same day.
+It became one of their best sellers, earning RIAA platinum certification four times, and rising to no. 2 on Billboard's pop album chart for two weeks (behind Carole King's Tapestry), with over a million pre-sales orders.
 The album won a Grammy Award, as well as receiving three nominations.
 The A&M graphics department hired Craig Braun and Associates to design the cover.
 "I recognized it to be a great logo as soon as I saw it", says Richard.
 The logo was used on every Carpenters album thereafter; Richard said it was done "to keep things consistent".
-The logo did not appear on the front cover of Passage but a small version appeared on the back cover.
+The logo did not appear on the front cover of Passage, but a small version appeared on the back cover.